meghdo-cloud/primer/README.md

-# java17-primer
+# primer
-Creates a new java17-primer from the drizzle application template
+Creates a new primer from the drizzle application template